Wycofane/SDN/README.md

 It should simulate how it could look and "feel".
 </br>
-The control center uses pre defined buttons, to control the cisco sandbox SD-Wan envoriment, using a Rest-API by cisco.
+The control center uses pre defined buttons, to control the cisco sandbox SD-Wan envoriment, using the Rest-API.